nlasheras/aoc-2021/README.md

 ### Day 4

 I had a bit of time today to play around with the solution.
 My first solution was working well enough for the input, but playing around with `cProfile` I noticed that most of the calls were on the `bingo_check` function.
 I optimized to only check changed bingos and god rid of half of the calls.
 Then I stumbled with another good optimization.
 I can only check the row and column that were marked.

+### Day 5

+For todays solution I opted for implementing a `Point` class since it was much easier to write a line renderer with a bit of vector math.
+My renderer implementation worked without a change for part 2.
+I used a bit of time playing around with functional library.